1. Do I have to have a supervising teacher to homeschool in Iowa?

 7. NICHE has a Supervising Teacher Contract.
 Is that necessary?
 If you privately-retain a supervising teacher, this contract can help clarify what you and your teacher are to expect from the arrangement.
 The Supervising Teacher Contract is an optional tool to be used by those who want their agreement in writing.
 It also serves as a legal contract, protecting the privacy of all parties involved.

 9. What is the difference between a Substitute License and a Substitute Authorization?
 A person holding a substitute teaching license must have completed a teacher education program.
 A substitute teaching license authorizes the person to substitute teach in any area, on any level, K-12, for a maximum of 90 days per assignment.
 A person holding a substitute authorization must have a baccalaureate degree (or a paraprofessional certificate) and complete a substitute training program (described later).
 A substitute authorization allows the person to substitute in the middle school, junior high or high school for a maximum of 5 days per assignment.
-(Note that the substitute authorization is only valid for grades 5-12.)
+(Note that the substitute authorization is now valid for grades K-12.)
 According to the Department of Education, either a substitute license folder number or a substitute authorization folder number will be accepted as a licensed supervising teacher folder number in privately-funded home schools.

 10. How can someone obtain a Substitute Authorization?
 The Substitute Authorization may be issued to an individual who: